 The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) Agrichemical Management (ACM) Bureau is responsible for assuring compliance with Wisconsin Administrative Code (WAC) Chapter ATCP 30 - Pesticide Product Restrictions.
 Within that chapter, Subchapter VIII deals specifically with the legal and illegal use of any herbicide that contain the active ingredient atrazine.
-This memo documents 2018 DATCP ACM inspections associated with atrazine legal and illegal use relative to ATCP 30.31-37 rules, and provides a summary of the inspection program trends.
+This memo documents 2019 DATCP ACM inspections associated with atrazine legal- and illegal-use relative to ATCP 30.31-37 rules, and provides a summary of the inspection program findings and trends.

-Wisconsin's atrazine use and non-use regulations have not changed in over eight years.
+Wisconsin's general restrictions and requirements for atrazine use have not changed since 2010.
 It is illegal in Wisconsin to apply any pesticide containing the active ingredient atrazine within an atrazine Prohibition Area (PA).
-In non-PAs, atrazine use is restricted but not prohibited.
+Outside of a PA, atrazine use is restricted but not prohibited.
 Currently, there are no PAs being considered for repeal (ATCP 30.375), or any active or under consideration research exemptions (ATCP 30.38).